It’s time to get serious about improving your programming skills. Let’s do it!

 1. Remind yourself how much you have to learn

 The first step in learning something is recognizing that you don’t know it.
 That sounds obvious, but experienced programmers remember how long it took to overcome this personal assumption.
 Too many computer science students graduate with an arrogant “I know best” bravado, a robust certainty that they know everything and the intense need to prove it to every new work colleague.
-In other words: Your “I know what I’m doing!” attitude can get in the way of learning anything new.
+In other words: the “I know what I’m doing!” attitude can get in the way of learning anything new.

 2. Stop trying to prove yourself right